nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/04_Investigation.md

 - Instead of using the editor, the following command can be used.
 `arc i create --identifier "2021_TestARC05" --title "Redox behaviour of yeast mutant M21" --description "M21 lacks in protein P09 and is susceptible to H2O2 Treatment.
 The molecular and phenotypical responses are studied."`
 - The isa.investigation.xlsx is added to root directory.

+**You don't need to fill every row from beginning, as ARCs are intended as an evolving object that shapes over time.**

 ## 4.2.
 Registering persons to investigation